Pulp Fiction: "Vincent Vega and Marsellus Wallace's Wife"

-The next day, Vincent purchases heroin from his drug dealer, Lance.
-He shoots up and drives to meet Marsellus's wife, Mia, having agreed to escort her while Marsellus is out of town.
-They eat at Jack Rabbit Slim's, a 1950s-themed restaurant, and participate in a twist contest, then return home.
-While Vincent is in the bathroom, Mia finds his heroin and snorts it, mistaking it for cocaine.
-She suffers an overdose; Vincent rushes her to Lance's house, where they revive her with an injection of adrenaline into her heart.
-Vincent drops Mia off at her home, and the two agree never to tell Marsellus about the incident.
+Jules and Vincent give the briefcase to Marsellus, who bribes boxer Butch Coolidge to intentionally lose in his upcoming match.
+Vincent purchases heroin from his drug dealer, Lance.
+He shoots up and drives to meet Mia, having agreed to escort her while Marsellus is out of town for the night.
+They eat at a 1950s-themed restaurant and participate in a twist contest, then return home.
+While Vincent is in the bathroom, Mia finds his heroin, mistakes it for cocaine, and snorts it, resulting in an overdose.
+Vincent rushes her to Lance's house, where Lance helps revive her by getting adrenaline for Vincent to inject into her heart.
+Vincent takes Mia home, and they agree never to tell Marsellus about the incident.